 The Toy Rattle Murder Case by (Jack) A.S.S.
 Von Swine.
-A murder mystery parody.
 From a letter to Tevis Clyde Smith, circa May 1932.

 Here is a short extract: